 The project was instigated to respond to aims set by a group of young people associated with Barnardo’s ‘Include me 2’ project, who wished to create further opportunities for participatory research and storytelling, building on work they had previously carried out with UCLan.

 Satchwell, C. (2018) Collaborative writing with young people with disabilities: raising new questions of authorship and agency.
 Literacy.

 Satchwell, C. and Davidge, G. (2018) The mismeasure of a young man: an alternative reading of autism through a co-constructed fictional story, Qualitative Research in Psychology.

 Satchwell, C. (2019) Fictionalised stories co-produced with disadvantaged children and young people: uses with professionals.
-In Christine Jarvis and Patricia Gouthro (eds) Professional Education with Fiction Media.
-Imagination, Engagement and Empathy in Learning.
-London: Palgrave Macmillan.
+Chapter in Jarvis, C. and Gouthro, P. (Eds) Professional Education with Fiction Media: Imagination for Engagement and Empathy in Learning, Palgrave Macmillan.